nats-io/nats.js/README.md

 > [!IMPORTANT]
 >
-> This project reorganizes the NATS Base Client library (part of nats.deno),
+> This project reorganizes the NATS Base Client library (originally part of
-> into multiple modules, and on-boards the supported transports (Deno, Node/Bun,
+> nats.deno), into multiple modules, and on-boards the supported transports
-> and WebSocket).
+> (Deno, Node/Bun, and WebSocket).
 >
 > While there have been some important refactorings and minor API changes to
 > address the split into multiple modules, the code is stable and you are